PoojaPallai-FirmwareEngineer/C-Programs/Strings/Readme.md

 2. **Case-Insensitive Palindrome Check:** Write a function to check if a string is a palindrome while ignoring case.
    **&& Palindrome Check Without Extra Space:** Write a function to check if a string is a palindrome without using extra space.
 3. **Valid Palindrome (Ignoring Non-Alphanumeric Characters):** Write a function to check if a string is a valid palindrome, ignoring non-alphanumeric characters & case.
 4. **Longest Palindromic Substring:** Write a function to find the longest palindromic substring in a string. - Practice
 5. **Check if String is a Permutation of a Palindrome:** Write a function to check if a string is a permutation of a palindrome. - Practice

 ## 5. Anagram Problems
 1. **Check for Anagram:** Write a function to check if two strings are anagrams of each other.
-2. **Valid Anagram (With Built-In Sort):** Write a function to check if two strings are valid anagrams with using built-in sort functions done
+2. **Valid Anagram (With Built-In Sort):** Write a function to check if two strings are valid anagrams with using built-in sort functions.
 3. **Group Anagrams:** Write a function that groups anagrams from a list of strings.
 4. **Find All Anagrams in a String:** Write a function to find all anagrams of a word within a string.